johnsont426/johnsont426.github.io/_posts/2017-03-11-my_first_published_ruby_gem_from_scratch.markdown

 ---

 It has been three weeks since I started learning at [Learn.co online web developer bootcamp](https://www.flatironschool.com/programs/online-community-bootcamp/), and I am now at the end of the OO Ruby curriculum and just published an CLI data gem, which makes me feel a bit of sense of accomplishment.
 Thanks to the wonderful and rigorous curriculums Learn offers, I am able to finish this final project smoothly.
-The following is the walkthrough of my programming process.
+[Here](https://youtu.be/VdcfJd15u8M) is the walkthrough video of this project and the following is my programming process.

 **Plan It Out**